The Rare Coin Certification Process

 Can Any Coin Be Certified?

-While almost any coin can be submitted to a certification service, there are several scenarios in which doing so would be fruitless or unnecessary.
-The certification process can be quite time-consuming and expensive, so submitting a coin that’s not actually rare would likely cost you more than the coin ends up being worth.
-Additionally, some coins can receive a “No-Grade” certification if they have been artificially altered, damaged, or repaired, which typically signifies that they have minimal value.
+While almost any coin can be submitted to a certification service, there are several scenarios.
+Firstly, for some coins certification would be fruitless, too costly, or unnecessary.
+The certification process can be quite time-consuming and expensive.
+Therefore, submitting a coin that’s not actually rare would likely cost you more than the coin ends up being worth.
+Secondly, some coins can receive a “No-Grade” certification if they have been artificially altered, damaged, or repaired.
+Additionally, it signifies that they have minimal value.

 Since the coin certification process can be such a hassle, we recommend dealing in rare coins that have already been certified.
 Whether you’re an aspiring collector or a savvy investor, Austin Rare Coins & Bullions has an incredible selection of certified rare coins for you to purchase online.